 In a high arched foot or a rigid foot there is an added pressure on the plantar fascia, which increases vulnerability to the condition.

 Plantar Fasciitis can also occur due to a continuous standing or unaccustomed walking, may also be a contributing factor.
 Excessive weight gain may also cause Plantar Fasciitis.

 Plantar Fasciitis can also cause pain on initial weight bearing in the morning or after a period of rest but improves with walking.
 However prolonged walking and activity may give rise to continuous pain that can be quite crippling.

-Other treatment for Plantar Fasciitis is the introduction of foot strapping to keep the foot in the correct position.
-This is effective for short term relief.
+- The introduction of foot strapping to keep the foot in the correct position.

 This information is for guidance only.
 If you are in doubt at all, please consult your nearest health professional.